jamesonfigcap1/eigenlayer-docs/docs/eigenda/operator-guides/eigenda-avs-installation-registration-and-upgrade.md

 Update the `MAIN_SERVICE_IMAGE` in your `.env` file with the latest EigenDA version as per the release notes.

-> **_NOTE:_** If there are any specific instructions that needs to be followed for any upgrade, those instructions will be given with the release notes of the specific release.
+> **_NOTE:_** If there are any specific instructions that need to be followed for any upgrade, those instructions will be given with the release notes of the specific release.
 Please check the latest [release notes](https://github.com/Layr-Labs/eigenda-operator-setup/releases) on GitHub and follow the instructions before starting the services again.

 #### Step 2: Pull the latest docker images